|Table of contents|

 Formal requests made under the Act are carefully documented for reporting purposes and future reference.

-Twenty requests have been received during 2008-2009.
-Seventeen have been processed as one was outstanding from the previous year and four have been carried forward to be processed in the next reporting period.
+Twelve new requests have been received during 2009-2010 and there were four requests that were outstanding from the previous period.
+Fourteen were processed and two have been carried forward to be processed in the next reporting period.

 These are broken down as per their source as follows: